Mushymato/MiscMapActionsProperties/README.md

 - Can be used as either Action or TouchAction
 - Arguments are identical to vanilla warp tile actions.
 - When used with Action, the warp requires interaction, while TouchAction just sends the player directly down the hole.

+#### mushymato.MMAP_ShowBag \<bagInventoryId\> [bagKind]

+- Can be used as either Action or TouchAction or TriggerAction.
+- Opens a global inventory with the given inventory id.
+This id is always prefixed with `mushymato.MMAP#`, but it is recommended to prefix it with your own mod id too.
+- This can be used to create junimo chest like containers, though automate will not work with it.
+- Bag kind will allow you to make this chest a big chest with 70 slots, but it is up to the mod to consistently use `BigChest` for all places where this bag is accessible.

 #### mushymato.MMAP_QuestionDialogue <question_dialog_id>